petershin/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/4-0-breaking-changes.md

 ### Why was this change made?

-This change was introduced to fix BOM issues and to better fullfill spare parts use cases.
+This change fixes BOM issues and better fulfills spare parts use cases.

 ## Remove the Accounts widget so it is no longer a module in Liferay Commerce